|AustinTek homepage||| Linux Virtual Server Links | AZ_PROJ map server ||

 For agricultural societies, the beginning of the year was in spring, when after being trapped by the cold of winter, suddenly in spring you became very busy.
 You planted your crops and the baby farm animals were all born.
 So just about all societies and cultures have their new year celebrations in spring; well all cultures except one, and that's ours.
 We have new year in the middle of winter; that's because the Romans shifted the new year for political and religious reasons.
+Do you remember from the icosahedron class that October isn't the 8th month?
+That's because the politicians moved the new year from March to Jan.
 The politicians don't care about the concerns of the farmers.

 Are we using a solar or a lunar calendar?

 it stays in sync with the seasons

 why do hunter/gather societies use a lunar calendar?

 it's simple to keep time.

 In what season do most agriculture based societies have their new year?

 |I added this in 2017, but didn't deliver it (I haven't finished writing it either).|